jnatali/sagehen_meadows/data/field_observations/groundwater/README.md

 * _RAW = data straight from the field (notebook or recording)
 * _WORK = data that's being processed (in progress), not yet validated
 * _FULL = data that's been processed but NOT validated
-* _STABLE = data that's been processed and appears stable, but still not final
+* _STABLE = data that's been processed and appears stable, but still not final with well_ids renamed/corrected.
 * _FINAL = data that's been processed and validated